There was a time in this fair land when the railroad did not run

 Lightfoot emerges has a man and an artist who faced demons as he struggled mightily with guilt and regret on the path toward redemption and atonement.

 Although Jennings’ does an admirable job documenting Lightfoot’s music, there isn’t much in the way of analysis beyond a sentence or two on the origins of individual songs.
-I would have liked more interpretation and evaluation, but I acknowledge that Lightfoot is a more accessible songwriter than a Bob Dylan, Robertson or Cohen.
+I would have liked more interpretation and evaluation, but I acknowledge that Lightfoot is a more accessible songwriter than a Bob Dylan, Robertson or Cohen, to name three examples.

 Here’s Jennings’ succinct summation of what Lightfoot means to Canada: